Skip to navigation Skip to content

 Auto-rejections + Read more ...

-Code all claim information then select Assess to enable the system to automatically determine if the claimant is eligible.
+Code all claim information then select Assess to enable the system to automatically determine if the customer is eligible.
 The system assessment is based on the coding entered and any existing data on the customer’s record.

 Has the system automatically determined the HEAS claim is to be rejected?